Yura0Bodnar/coin_arbitrage/README.md

 # Cryptocurrency Arbitrage Trading Bot

-This project is a cryptocurrency arbitrage trading bot that monitors and compares prices across multiple exchanges (Bybit, Binance, Whitebit, Deepcoin) to identify arbitrage opportunities.
+The project is about a cryptocurrency arbitrage trading bot that monitors and compares prices across multiple exchanges (Bybit, Binance, Whitebit) to identify arbitrage opportunities.
 The bot calculates potential profit percentages and logs profitable trades.

 ## Table of Contents